 We are opening North Street as part of the Derwent Valley Mills Discovery Days.
 There is lots going on in the area so a great day trip to explore, visit their website for more information.

 Admission to open days is free.
 For more details view our map for the property or see directions.
 Should you need any further information please contact Booking Enquiries.
-The Booking Office is open Monday to Friday from 9am to 5.30pm and Saturday from 9am to 1pm.
+The Booking Office is open Monday to Friday from 9am to 5.30pm.